 Colon Cancer Prevention

-Please note UConn Health’s Colon Cancer Prevention Program is temporarily closed at this time.
+Please note UConn Health’s Colon Cancer Prevention Program will reopen on Thursday, October 28, 2021.

 Colon cancer is a cancer of the large intestine that can often start with no symptoms.
 For this reason, doctors recommend screening for colon cancer even in seemingly healthy individuals.
 When colon cancer is found in its early stages, the risk of death is decreased exponentially.